alexwlchan/alexwlchan.net/src/_drafts/parallel-scan-scanamo.md

 }
 ```

-In the `get()` method, it looks like the body of the for comprehension is calling the DynamoDB SDK (GetItemRequest is a dead giveaway), and then it passes it to a `read()` method that unpacks it as a case class.
+In the `get()` method, it looks like the body of the for comprehension is calling the DynamoDB Java SDK (GetItemRequest is a dead giveaway), and then it passes it to a `read()` method that unpacks it as a case class.
 The `read()` method doesn't quite take an Item, but if I can get the String/AttributeValue map out of an Item, then I'm in business.

-I stumbled across the method I need [in a Stack Overflow post][stack_overflow], which lets me get what I need.
+I stumbled across the method I need [in a Stack Overflow post][stack_overflow]:

 ```scala
 import com.amazonaws.services.dynamodbv2.document.internal.InternalUtils